fabiliria280802/SALEM/README.md

 The project uses a custom workflow for transitioning between branches through pull requests.

 - **Transition from Development to QA:**
-  To transition from the `development` branch to the `QA` branch, you must write the following in your commit message:
+  To transition from `development` branch to the `qa` branch, you must write the following in your commit message:
     ```bash
     QA transition: YOUR_MESSAGE_CONTENT
     ```

 - **Transition from QA to Production:**
-To transition from the `QA` branch to the `production` branch, write the following in your commit message:
+To transition from `qa` branch to the `main` branch, write the following in your commit message:
     ```bash
     Production transition: YOUR_MESSAGE_CONTENT
     ```